fboes/aerofly-data/README.md

 | [`airport-list.json`](./data/airport-list.json)           | JSON file containing an array of all ICAO codes.                                        |
 | [`airports.geojson`](./data/airports.geojson)             | GeoJSON file containing the location of all airports in Aerofly FS 4.                   |

+There is also a [ICAO code checker](https://fboes.github.io/aerofly-data/dist/), which checks if a given ICAO airport code exists in Aerofly FS 4.

 ## Building

 To generate a new list of all airports available in Aerofly FS 4: